utuhiro78/mozcdic-ut-personal-names/README.md

 ## Overview

-A Personal Name Dictionary for Mozc.
+A personal name dictionary for Mozc.

 ## License